-The 'Coral Cay Conservation Scholarship Awards' are available to any suitable Filipino or Cambodian national wishing to make an active contribution towards the protection and sustainable use of their coral reefs.
-There are three types of awards available.
+The 'Coral Cay Conservation Scholarship Awards' are available to any suitable Filipino, Cambodian or Montserratian national wishing to make an active contribution towards the protection and sustainable use of their natural resources.
+There are four types of awards available.

 Coastal Zone Management Workshop:

 A one-day course in which participants are trained in snorkelling, identification of reef invertebrates, major fish and coral groups; as well as learning about coral reef ecology, threats to the marine environment and potential management options through a series of lectures and case studies.

 Reef Check SCUBA Award:

 A two-week award in which participants are certified to PADI Advanced Open Water level, trained in the identification of target marine life forms and trained in Reef Check survey techniques.

 An intensive four-week course in which participants are certified to PADI Advanced Open Water level, trained in the identification of over 300 marine life forms and in the methods for scientific surveying of coral reef ecosystems.

 An intensive four week course in which participants receive training in tropical forest skills, tropical forest ecology and biology, forest ecosystems and forest species identification including birds, reptiles, amphibians and invasive plant species, as well as terrestrial survey techniques.

 What do past scholars have to say about their experience with Coral Cay?

 "Thank you so much to the staff, international and local and all the volunteers and people of CCC who made my stay a truly amazing once in a lifetime eye opening opportunity".